What is a Beddoe Order and why might I need one?

-In a recent article, two of our experts in private wealth disputes, Gavin Faber and Annam Nasir, looked at steps which personal representatives of a deceased’s estate could take if their relationship with beneficiaries of the estate broke down.
+Our private wealth disputes experts look at steps which personal representatives of a deceased’s estate could take if their relationship with beneficiaries of the estate broke down.

 Those broad principles apply equally to relationships between trustees and beneficiaries.
 However, not all of the steps previously explored focus solely on litigation.
 It is also important to remember that not all litigation involving trustees is a result of deteriorating relationships with beneficiaries.
 Sometimes personal representatives of estates or trustees are: